lennym/github-commit/README.md

   .then(() => console.log('All done'));
 ```

-To add mutltiple files in multiple commits:
+To update multiple files in multiple commits:

 ```js
 const git = Git({